Souheil007/Video_Xtractor/README.md

 ## Overview

-**Video\_Xtractor** is a web-based application designed to extract and retrieve code snippets from specific frames of local or YouTube videos.
+**Video\_Code\_Extractor** is a web-based application designed to extract and retrieve code snippets from specific frames of local or YouTube videos.
 By providing a timestamp or URL, users can seamlessly access relevant code segments, enhancing learning and development workflows.

 ## Features